 Playing with water can be a wonderful tool for laying the ground work for future mathematical and scientific learning, providing children with hands-on experience for;

 - Learning about measurement: which container holds the most/least? which container holds more/less?

 - Experimenting with scientific concepts: which will float/sink and why?

 - Learning new vocabulary: empty and full, shallow and deep, wet and dry

 - Learning how to sort or categorise: these objects all float, these ones sink.

-Here are 10 simple ways to take your child’s play beyond the obvious to enhance the learning potential of water and extend the fun;
+Here are 10 simple ways to enhance the learning potential of water play and extend the fun;

 1. Add a big car cleaning sponge for squeezing water into containers as an alternative to pouring.

 2. Add dolls or cars, or a tea set and a cloth for washing toys.